A Week in the Woods

-A Week in the Woods is a children's book by Andrew Clements.
+A Week in the Woods is a children's book written by Andrew Clements.
 Part of his School series, it was released by Simon & Schuster in 2002.

 Plot

 At school, Mark chooses not to make friends, not to complete his work, not to even become involved, deciding that his time at school will be temporary and that he has nothing to gain.
 However, he gradually starts to become friends with other students in his class and develops a genuine interest in attending the "Week in the Woods", despite rudely rejecting Mr. Maxwell's initial offer.
 Mr. Maxwell reluctantly allows him to attend and Mark enjoys spending time in the woods with his new friends.

 As Mr. Maxwell and Mark's impressions of one another begin to improve, it is quickly derailed when a knife belonging to Mark's friend is found in their tent.
 Mark decides to take the blame, believing that Mr. Maxwell is looking for an excuse to send him away.
 When Mark's prediction proves to be true and he is told to go home early, Mark tries to prove that he can survive in the woods on his own.
 Mr. Maxwell soon realizes that he has been treating Mark unfairly when he discovers Mark did not bring the knife and is distressed to learn that Mark has disappeared into the woods.
 Though Mr. Maxwell finds Mark, he is injured and needs to rely on Mark for them to return safely to the campgrounds.
 They come to an understanding with one another during their return and promise to be more open to one another in the future.